 According to the American Heart Association (AHA), a number of studies suggest that the polyphenolic compounds in red wine may play an active role in limiting the start and progression of atherosclerosis, a disease in which plaque builds up inside the arteries.

-Having one to two drinks per day has been shown to boost HDL cholesterol by about 12 percent, reports the AHA.
+Having one to two drinks per day has been shown to boost HDL cholesterol by about 12%, reports the AHA.
 This “good” cholesterol can help clean up the bad low-density lipoprotein (LDL) cholesterol from the system and lessen the amount of material available to clog up the arteries.

-When the data from 51 epidemiological studies were analyzed together for this AHA report, they revealed that the risk of coronary heart disease decreased by approximately 20 percent when up to two alcoholic drinks were consumed per day.
+When the data from 51 epidemiological studies were analyzed together for this AHA report, they revealed that the risk of coronary heart disease decreased by approximately 20% when up to two alcoholic drinks were consumed per day.

-The AHA also notes that light to moderate drinking was found to be associated with around a 20 percent reduction in the risk for ischemic stroke and possibly helps to prevent subsequent strokes.
+The AHA also notes that light to moderate drinking was found to be associated with around a 20% reduction in the risk for ischemic stroke and possibly helps to prevent subsequent strokes.

 In the famed Nurses’ Health Study as well as the Health Professionals Follow-up Study (and other studies) gallstones were less likely to occur in moderate drinkers than in non-drinkers.

-A meta-analysis of observational studies, published in Diabetes Care, found a 30 percent reduced risk of type 2 diabetes in moderate alcohol consumers.
-Another large study found the risk of drinking even less than one drink a day five times a week offered a 36 percent lower risk of diabetes.
+A meta-analysis of observational studies, published in Diabetes Care, found a 30% reduced risk of Type 2 diabetes in moderate alcohol consumers.
+Another large study found the risk of drinking even less than one drink a day five times a week offered a 36% lower risk of diabetes.

 Alcohol interacts in possibly dangerous ways with a number of medications, including acetaminophen, antidepressants, anticonvulsants, painkillers and sedatives.